Achieves comparable basis diluted EPS of $0.40 and reported basis diluted EPS of $0.38

 Operating Income and Net Income Commentary

-Interest expense totaled $44 million, a decrease of nine percent.
-The decrease was primarily due to lower average borrowings.
+Interest expense totaled $51 million, an increase of 14 percent.
+The increase was primarily due to higher average borrowings and an increase in average interest rates.

-The comparable basis effective tax rate for the quarter was 37 percent and compares to a 24 percent rate for the prior year first quarter which reflected the favorable outcome of various tax items.
+The comparable basis effective tax rate for first quarter 2013 was 36.4 percent compared to a 37.0 percent rate for the prior year first quarter.

 Diluted Earnings Per Share Outlook